rdaum/moor/README.md

 The bulk of development has been by [myself](https://github.com/rdaum).

-Extensive work on the decompiler/unparser, along with general testing, code santiation, and cleanup has been done by [Norman Nunley](https://github.com/nnunley).
+Extensive work on the decompiler/unparser, along with general testing, code sanitization, and cleanup has been done by [Norman Nunley](https://github.com/nnunley).

 Implementation of a robust integration testing framework, along with porting a pile of tests from ToastStunt, and